gc-da11yn/gc-da11yn.github.io/src/en/standards/index.md

 We are harmonizing with the _Harmonised European Standard_ to provide a framework to update accessibility requirements over time.
 This harmonization will help Canada become a global leader in <abbr title="Information and Communication Technology">ICT</abbr> accessibility and will enable the Canadian federal public service to identify, remove and prevent accessibility barriers to new, existing and future <abbr title="Information and Communication Technology">ICT</abbr>.

 Phase One of the Standard will focus on foundational elements of <abbr title="Information and Communication Technology">ICT</abbr> accessibility, including requirements for new <abbr title="Information and Communication Technology">ICT</abbr>, most assessments, training, performance and reporting and user feedback.

-## How to get involved?

-To foster a participative engagement process, select stakeholders will be invited to:

-- Review the _[Standard on Information and Communication Technologies (<abbr title="Information and Communication Technology">ICT</abbr>) Accessibility](./standard)_ in full, the proposed accessibility requirements and the associated implementation timelines
-- Consult the [background document](./backgrounder) with a description of each requirement
-- Submit your confidential and anonymous feedback by completing our [feedback submission form](https://forms.office.com/Pages/ResponsePage.aspx?id=EN-XY5VFR0CcTwMxEoIVK5_R18YD5b5JpOR8T_7y9oxUOUlVWVY5TVlBUDlJU0VPRlNLV0ZINlhDSCQlQCN0PWcu)

-In the event of technical difficulties, stakeholders will be able to contact us through our generic mailbox: <DigitalPolicy.PolitiqueNumerique-Consultation@tbs-sct.gc.ca>

   ## Important dates